Ribhnux/deux-cli/docs/13_add_asset.md

 sidebar_label: deux add asset
 ---

-> This sub-command is part of [`deux add`](cmd-add.html) command.
+> This subcommand is part of [`deux add`](cmd-add.html) command.

-`add asset` sub-command will add or download asset resources for theme.
+`add asset` subcommand will add or download asset resources for theme.
 Assets can be found under `assets-src` directory (except webfont) that only exists in development.
 The `assets-src` directory will be removed, after theme released.

 There will be 3 different asset types:
 - [3rd-party Libraries or Vendors](#3rd-party-libraries-or-vendors).